christopher-besch/homepage/src/articles/maki_01/maki_01.md

 <AutoPlayVideo src={fly_around_02} />

-# Path of the Atom
+# Path of an Atom
 Let's wrap things up by looking at the path an atom takes, from the interactive Python shell to the screen.

 1. A cuboid gets created from Python using the `add_cuboid_atom` function, which gets redirected to `RenderDriver::add_atom<CuboidAtom>`.